jwood000/RcppBigIntAlgos/README.md

 ## The Quadratic Sieve

 The function `quadraticSieve` implements the multiple polynomial quadratic sieve algorithm.
 Currently, `quadraticSieve` can comfortably factor numbers with less than 70 digits (~230 bits) on most standard personal computers.
 If you have access to powerful computers with many cores, factoring 100+ digit semiprimes in less than a day is not out of the question.
+Note, the function `primeFactorizeBig(n, skipECM = T, skipPolRho = T)` is the same as `quadraticSieve(n)`.

 ```r
 ## Generate large semi-primes